canonical/rockcraft/docs/reference/rockcraft.yaml.rst

 **Required**: Yes

-The name of the ROCK.
+The name of the rock.
 This value must conform with Pebble's format for layer files, meaning that the ``name``:

 - must start with a lowercase letter [a-z];